piodul/scylla/docs/dev/topology-over-raft.md

 - `current_cdc_generation_uuid` - the UUID of the last introduced CDC generation (used to access its data)
 - `global_topology_request` - if set, contains one of the supported global topology requests
 - `new_cdc_generation_data_uuid` - used in `commit_cdc_generation` state, the UUID of the generation to be committed

+# Join procedure

+In topology on raft mode, new nodes need to go through a new handshake procedure before they can join the cluster, including joining group 0.
+The handshake happens during raft discovery and replaced the old `GROUP0_MODIFY_CONFIG`.

+Two RPC verbs are introduced:

+- `JOIN_NODE_REQUEST`
+  Sent by the node that wishes to join the cluster.
+It contains some basic information about the node that will have to be verified by the coordinator.

+- `JOIN_NODE_REPLY`
+  Sent by the topology coordinator back to the joining node.
+It contains coordinator's decision about the node - whether the request was accepted or rejected.

+The procedure is designed to be idempotent.
+In case the joining node crashes at any point, it can restart and initiate the handshake again, but some of the configuration that it attempted to join with for the first time must be unchanged, or at least changed in a safe way (i.e. node must support the same features as it did for the first time, or more).
+This is checked before the handshake restarts.

+*The procedure*

+If the node didn't join group 0, it sends `JOIN_NODE_REQUEST` to any existing node in the cluster.
+The receiving node can either:
+- Accept the node immediately.
+This will only happen if the node was already added to the cluster.
+The joining node will skip the rest of this procedure.
+- Accept the request and tell the new node to wait for `JOIN_NODE_RESPONSE`.
+  This can happen if the node was not added yet.
+- Reject the request.
+This can happen if:
+  - The request does not satisfy some validity checks done by the receiving node (e.g. cluster name does not match),
+  - The node was removed from the cluster.

+The new node should not process `JOIN_NODE_RESPONSE` RPC until it is explicitly ordered by node that handles `JOIN_NODE_REQUEST`.
+This is necessary so that it doesn't accidentally process a join request from a previous boot attempt without checking that the current parameters are valid.

+The topology coordinator will read the request from `system.topology`.
+It will perform additional verification that couldn't be done by the recipient of `JOIN_NODE_REQUEST` (e.g. check whether the node supports all cluster features).
+Then:
+- If verification was successful, it will send `JOIN_NODE_RESPONSE` to the new node.
+The response contains a list of features that the new node needs to enable before replying.
+After the RPC finishes, the coordinator adds the node to the group 0 config and then continues bootstrapping it.
+- If verification was unsuccessful,

+In case of failures like timeouts, connection issues, etc., the topology coordinator keeps retrying.
+Eventually, it can give up and just move the new node to the `left` state, either due to a timeout or an operator intervention, but this is not implemented yet.